PerfectlySoft/PerfectDocs/guide/MySQL.md

 public static func clientInfo() -> String
 ```

-This will give you a string of the MySQL client library version. i.e. "5.7.x" or similar depending on your MySQL installation.
+This will give you a string of the MySQL client library version, e.g. "5.7.x" or similar depending on your MySQL installation.

 ### errorCode & errorMessage